buchmiet/shookay/README.md

-# **Shookay Search Engine Library v0.6.1**
+# **Shookay Search Engine Library v0.6.2**

 ## **Overview**
 Shookay is a versatile, high-performance search engine library designed to offer efficient and dynamic search capabilities.
 It is pretty universal, as you can integrate it with any application that can provide simple text data.

 ## **Features**
 - Fast Performance: It's based on Inverted Index method;
 - Flexible Search Options: You can use parenthesis, logical AND, OR and NOT operators.
-You can also loook for words being the very exact matches or words being only substrings;
+You can also look for words being the very exact matches or words being only substrings;
 - Multilingual Support: Compatible with UTF-8, UTF-16, and UTF-32 encoding - it accepts text in any language you can fit in that encoding;
 - Separate Search Engine Instances: you can run many separate search engines on different datasets at the same time